Skip to content

 2. Inputs (kwargs, required vs optional, defaults)

-3. Outputs (what the result looks like)
+3. Output (what the result looks like)

-4. Examples
+4. Examples (in tabbed format)

-5. CLI example
+5. CLI example in the === "CLI" tab

-6. Python example
+6. Python example in the === "Python" tab

 7. Notes / Gotchas (timeouts, filters, permissions)